Searching

 deck:french

-find cards in a French deck, or subdecks like French::Vocab
+find cards in a deck called "French", or its subdecks like "French::Vocab".

 deck:french -deck:french::*